 }

 The sameAs field is particularly important.
-It explicitly tells Google: "These different platform profiles are all the same entity."
-This helps Google consolidate scattered brand information into a single, confident Knowledge Graph node.
+It explicitly tells search and AI systems: "These different platform profiles are all the same entity."
+This helps consolidate scattered brand information into a single, clearer knowledge graph node.

 Step 3: Unify Brand Information Across All Sources

-Research shows 86% of AI citations come from brand-managed sources — your own website, local pages, and structured data.
-But when those sources contradict each other, AI confidence drops and citation frequency falls.
+Brand-managed sources — your own website, local pages, business profiles, and structured data — are often the easiest sources to fix first.
+But when those sources contradict each other, AI confidence drops and answer accuracy suffers.

 Audit checklist: